johnpuddephatt/leedscommunityhomes/_posts/2018-11-30-we-re-hiring.md

 - vacancy

 ---
 Leeds Community Homes are recruiting for an <u>Administrator & Trainee Community-Led Housing Advisor</u>.
-This is an exciting new role within the organisation which will involve on-the-job training to become an accredited community-led housing advisor.
+This is a new role within the organisation which will combine administrative responsibilities with on-the-job training to become an accredited community-led housing advisor.

 **Deadline for applications:** noon on Friday 21st December 2018